 Limited access to mental health professionals is a huge barrier to improving mental health.
 In the same way PCP and dentist availability impacts access to care, so too does a region's accessibility to mental health providers.
 To assess this accessibility, we can utilize the "mental health providers" indicator, which analyzes the ratio of the county population to the number of mental health professionals.
-In Bucks County, the ratio of residents to mental health providers is 450:1.
-This rate falls between the state ratio of 560:1 and the national top performer ratio of 330:1, indicating an average level of accessibility to mental health providers in the St. Luke's Quakertown service area36.
+In Northampton County, the ratio of residents to mental health providers is 530:1.
+This is lower than the state ratio of 560:1 but higher than the national top performer ratio of 330:1, indicating an average level of accessibility to mental health providers in the St. Luke's Bethlehem service area37.
+Mental health was rated the number one priority issue for key informants.
+Not only are there less providers than needed to adequately meet the region's demand, but most existing services are reportedly underfunded - particularly those tackling substance abuse recovery and rehabilitation.